dwbapst/PaleoSoc_phylo_short_course_2019/readme.md

 This repository will serve as a place for developing and storing materials for the Revbayes-based short course in tip-dating phylogenetics. for GSA 2019, presented by The Paleontological Society.

 This hands-on computational workshop is organized by Sandra Carlson and Peter Wagner (@PeterJWagner3), instructors April Wright (@wrightaprilm), Laura Soul (@laurasoul), David "Davey" F. Wright (@daveyfwright), and David Bapst (@dwbapst), with instructional material development from Rachel Warnock (@rachelwarnock).
-Additionally, this course will utilize a number of 'roving' teaching assistants (tentative list, as follows: William Gearty (@willgearty), Lucy Chang (@lucymchang), ...).
+Additionally, this course will utilize a number of 'roving' teaching assistants (tentative list, as follows: Bethany Allen, Lena Cole, William Gearty (@willgearty), David Mertz (), Phil Novack-Gottshall (@pnovack-gottshall) & John Sime.  [?Lucy Chang (@lucymchang)].

 This will be a workshop with active participation by the attendees.
 As such, participants will need to have laptop computers with the following programs: